Published by Jeremy. Last Updated on September 19, 2023.

 Pittsburgh has nearly 80 breweries within an hour of downtown.
 For those who like IPA, a visit to Dancing Gnome is a must.
 For those who like wild and sour, Strange Roots makes some gems.
-Auroch's Brewing produces gluten-free beer and Spring Hill Brewing focuses on farmhouse ales.
+Auroch's Brewing produces gluten-free beer.
 Many others focus on a variety of styles.

 Does Pittsburgh have good distilleries?

 Pittsburgh's distillery scene is growing at a fast pace with Maggie's Farm Rum making exceptional rum, Liberty Pole Spirits in Washington, PA, making some stellar whiskeys, and Wigle Whiskey offering an array of products with a nod to Pittsburgh's distilling history.

 The wineries in Pittsburgh vary as some grow their own grapes locally (or in nearby Erie, PA) while others import their grapes or juice from more established growing regions in the USA and abroad.